Clean Energy, Real Impact

 Outcome

 The final deliverables – a photo series and documentary videos – were produced across Kilifi, Kwale, and Taita-Taveta counties, capturing the impact of clean energy and technical training in real-life settings.
-From schoolyards to health clinics, and from solar installations to youth-led workshops, the visuals highlight the tangible benefits of the Global Impact Fund in action.
+From schoolyards to health clinics, and from solar installations to hands-on training, the visuals highlight the tangible benefits of IEC standardization work in action.

 The materials are featured in IEC’s multimedia scrollytelling report: an interactive experience that brings audiences closer to the people and communities driving change.